‘Measuring customer experience’ is a term bandied around a lot, but very few businesses really know how to do it.

 Customer experience measurement metrics

-CX Metrics fall into four broad camps: satisfaction, performance and economic, including:
+CX Metrics fall into three broad camps: satisfaction, performance and economic:

 1) Satisfaction Measures